roymacdonald/ofBook/chapters/events/chapter.md

 ### Priority

-The OF events subsystem lets you specify the order in which the callbacks for the same ofEvent are called.
-This is done by setting its priority.
+The OF events system lets you specify the order in which the listeners for the same ofEvent are called.
+This allows you to do things like specify the order in which `draw` listeners are called (a z-index of sorts).
+It will also become important in the next section - event propagation.

-By default, when you call `ofAddListener(...)` the priority is set to `OF_EVENT_ORDER_AFTER_APP`, meaning that the callback will get called after the `ofApp` events are called.
-The ofEvent priority is set when the listener is added, by passing the priority, which is an `int`, as the fourth argument of `ofAddListener(...)`.
+You define the order by giving each listener a priority (an `int`) when you add it to an event.
+Listeners with a lower priority `int` are called before listeners with a higher priority `int`.
+By default, when you call `ofAddListener(...)` the priority is set to `OF_EVENT_ORDER_AFTER_APP`, meaning that the listener will get called after the `ofApp` events are called.
+You can set the priority yourself by passing an `int` as the fourth argument of `ofAddListener(...)`.
+You will need to pass the same priority `int` when you remove the listener with `ofRemoveListener(...)`.

-`OF_EVENT_ORDER_AFTER_APP` is just a preprocessor define equal to 200;
-There are also `OF_EVENT_ORDER_BEFORE_APP` that equals zero and `OF_EVENT_ORDER_APP` which equals 100.
+`OF_EVENT_ORDER_AFTER_APP` is a preprocessor define constant equal to 200.
+There are two other constants: `OF_EVENT_ORDER_BEFORE_APP` which equals zero and `OF_EVENT_ORDER_APP` which equals 100.

-It is important to notice that you need to pass to `ofRemoveListener(...)` the same priority as the one used in `ofAddListener(...)`.

 You might be wondering how this is useful.
 For example, if you have several objects listening to the `draw` core event you can controll which object one is drawn first and which last.